galya-m/docs/docs/catalog/example.md

 ```

 ### constructRewardMap
-This function build the logic of the rewards which the owner will receive after selling the NFT1155
+This function builds the logic of the rewards which the owner will receive after selling the NFT1155

 ```tsx
 const constructRewardMap = (